On very short shortlist, Deutsche board settled swiftly on Cryan

 "'I don't want to stand in the way of the development of the bank and if necessary I will step aside,'" the person quoted Jain as telling them.
 "He was really upset, I mean, really upset."

-Cryan, the former finance chief at Swiss bank UBS UBSG.VX, was one of the Deutsche Bank non-executive directors present at Sunday's meeting which picked him as the new CEO.
+Cryan, the former finance chief at Swiss bank UBS, was one of the Deutsche Bank non-executive directors present at Sunday's meeting which picked him as the new CEO.

 He arrived at the hotel appearing very tense, one person close to the meeting said.
 He told his counterparts on the supervisory board that the bank would soon sail into calmer waters.